Starting from KeeneticOS version 3.3, you can use WireGuard VPN to connect to the local network of the Keenetic router remotely.

-Below is an example of how to connect to a server from a macOS operating system, using the version macOS Catalina as a reference.
+Below is an example of connecting to a server from a macOS operating system, using the version macOS Catalina as a reference.

-To connect to the Keenetic WireGuard server on a macOS-based computer, you need to download and install the program WireGuard.
+To connect to the Keenetic WireGuard server on a macOS-based computer, you need to download and install WireGuard.

 1. Launch the program and click on the down arrow in the lower-left corner.
 Select 'Add empty tunnel... [⌘+N]'.